HCPSS/schoolsites-help/_posts/2014-07-15-uploading-files.md

 ![served by the webserver](/schoolsites-help/images/uploading/upload-destination.png)

-Selecting next will bring you to a screen where the file "lives."
+Selecting next will bring you to a page where the file "lives."

 Click on the file name under the "view, edit, etc." menu.

 ![upload confirmation](/schoolsites-help/images/uploading/upload-confirm.png)

-Copy the URL address once the file loads.

 The URL should look like this: /sites/default/files/"your-file-name.pdf"

 ![proper URL](/schoolsites-help/images/uploading/pdf-url.png)

+Copy this URL address.

 ## Linking to the document

 If the document you uploaded was a school supply list, then it should go on the school resources page under the family resources heading.
 For the sake of this exercise, that's where we'll put your file.

-Now that we have a clean URL hooked up to the file, navigate over to school resources and click on "edit."
+Now that we have a clean URL copied that goes to the file, navigate over to school resources and click on "edit."

 ![proper URL](/schoolsites-help/images/uploading/school-resources.png)